 My name is Emily.
-I am currently a Master's student at the University of Pennsylvania studying education.
-As a second year teacher in a public charter school, I have the privilege of teaching students who come from all around the Philadelphia.
+I have two master's degrees in education, along with certifications in middle years math, English as a second language, elementary education, and a bilingual endorsement in Spanish.
 When I tutored Spanish and ESL in college, I aimed to make the materials relevant to not only class, but to what is practical in the world around us.
 As a math teacher, I seek to do the same.
 I also lived abroad in a Spanish speaking country, which is how I gained my proficiency and I am interested in tutoring because it is amazing to see people develop confidence in their work and become successful in school.
 I strive to make lessons relevant, fun, and engaging.

 Education & Certification